 Allergan has set an aggressive goal to reduce total energy consumption (both direct and indirect) by 20% by 2020, using 2015 as the baseline year.
-We achieved a 20% reduction in energy intensity (GJ/sales) in 2017 compared to 2015.
-Our absolute energy consumption was flat compared to 2015
+We achieved a 26% reduction in source-based energy intensity (GJ/sales) in 2018 compared to 2015.
+Our absolute source-based energy consumption was reduced by 7% compared to 2015.